faltiska/Matcha-TTS-24k/documentation/components.md

 To fix this, I am running the Encoder and MAS in a higher resolution.
 I am using 24KHz / hop 128 input mel spectrograms, that have frames of 5.3ms.
+The finer resolution buys MAS smaller duration steps, not more acoustic detail, since both resolutions are extracted with the same analysis window.
+See the Mel Analysis Window section below.

 ### Text Encoder
 A small stack of convolutions with SiLU activation, Norm and Dropout, called a pre-net, takes phonemes and processes